 There is a lot of stress in our modern lives, which has been linked to numerous medical conditions, including heart attacks and strokes.
 Mindfulness might be a relatively new idea in the West, but these group mindfulness activities can help you and your friends to gain from age-old Eastern stress-reduction techniques.

-9 Mindfulness Group Activities for Adults
+15 Mindfulness Activities for Adults

 Think about what you did with your friends last week.